Why Pray Today?

 “But I pray to you, O Lord, in the time of your favor, in your great love, O God, answer me with your sure salvation.”

 Looking closer at the Psalm, God showed me the many problems David was facing.
-In verse 7-12 David talks of being scoffed at, mocked, insulted, humiliated and made an object of city-wide gossip.
-In verses 1-3 we are given a picture of David’s feelings and mindset: he feels that he is in a sea of trouble, the waters are coming to his neck, he is sinking into miry depths with no foothold, he is in deep waters and he is engulfed by them.
+In verse 7-12 of Psalm 69, David talks of being scoffed at, mocked, insulted, humiliated and made an object of city-wide gossip.
+Those are quite a load of burdens to carry already.
+Before that in verses 1-3 we are given a picture of David’s feelings and mindset: he feels that he is in a sea of trouble, the waters are coming to his neck, he is sinking into miry depths with no foothold, he is in deep waters and he is engulfed by them.
 He has reached his end.
 Plus, he is so worn out from calling to God for help that he is physically exhausted: his throat is parched and his vision blurred.
 David is at the end of his rope.

 Many of us are at the end of our rope – where the problems we are facing overwhelm us like deep water, we are drowning and there is no way out.
-Some of us are circling the drain of deep depression, despair, discouragement and we see no way out of our “funk.”
+Some of us are circling the drain of deep depression, despair, discouragement and we see no way out.
 We know we are lost, worn out, stuck, limited, engulfed.

 It is precisely at this point in David’s life that he says “But I pray to you, O Lord.”
 Despite how he was feeling, how depressed he was, how tired he was, no matter how beaten down he was, he was not going to quit, give up and stop trusting God.

-When our situations are hopeless, that is precisely when we need to decide that no matter what we will continue to pray.
-We say: “But…I pray to you, my Lord.”
+When our situations are hopeless, that is precisely when we need to decide that no matter what, we will continue to pray.
+We should say: “But…I pray to you, my Lord.”

-- God will hear his prayer and respond (v13 and 33)
+- God will hear his prayer and respond (v33 “The Lord hears the needy and does not despise his captive people.“)

-- And he will yet praise God and have cause for thanksgiving. (v30)
+- And he will yet praise God and have cause for thanksgiving. (v30 “I will praise God’s name in song and glorify him with thanksgiving.“)

 When we are so low, that is when we need God the most.
 When others people don’t come through for us, when we find no comfort in the company of others; that is when we turn to our most faithful friend, the Lord.